 Qualified Zone Academy Bonds and Qualified School Construction Bonds Programs.
 The issuance of bonds within the QZAB and QSCB programs is limited to the amounts allocated by the federal government.
-At this time, the Authority does not anticipate further issuance of debt for the QZAB program due to economic and financial conditions and constraints.
+As of December 31, 2017, the Tax Cuts and Jobs Act eliminated the ability to issue QZABs.
 The QSCB only received allocations for 2009 and 2010.